 - 3. Each RPAS pilot is responsible to ensure the following MAAC procedures and requirements have been met prior to commencement of any RPAS operation: - a.
 Any required MAAC manufacturer declaration provisions have been met, including all RPAS technical specifications verified, pilot and crew requirements, and - b.
 All RPA and required equipment have been maintained and all mandatory actions completed before the flight, in accordance with the manufacturer declaration and - c. all paperwork such as pilot declarations, required operating manuals or similar is present, and - d.
 That any required crew members are properly qualified, have made any required declarations and are briefed on the operation. - 4.
-Night operations are permitted at this site.
 Members shall not operate an RPAS at night unless it is brightly lit, weighs less than 25kg, and remains below 400'agl.
-Members shall use the Surrey weather channel time to determine legal night. - 5.
+Members shall use the Kelowna weather channel time to determine legal night. - 5.
 Pilots may fly in formation provided they agree to do so. - 6.
-See attached drawing in the Diagrams/Maps section for normal site set-up areas such as parking, spectator areas, pit, or assembly areas, and start-up/run-up areas. - 7.
+Refer to the attached map for normal site set-up areas such as spectator areas, pit, or assembly areas, and start-up/run-up areas. - 7.
 MAAC required buffer distances are variable and at this site are: - a.
-7m from flight line to pilot stations, 10m from flight line to pits, and 30m from flight line to spectator and parking. - b.
-No flying is allowed if there are people in the adjoining farm field or during field maintenance. - 8.
-All RPAs aircraft must complete a full range check and surface checks at the beginning of each day as per the Maufacturers specifications.
-Fail safes must be checked and active on all aircraft at the start of each day. - 9.
-All models, including electric powered models, will be restrained before being armed or started in the designated startup areas.
-Planes are to be pointed out towards the runway directed away from the pit area prior to arming. - 10.
-See attached drawing for Flying area, including any no-fly zones, a description or depiction of the flight line, safety line, runways, taxiways, and any other pertinent flying area demarcation.a.
-Area's outside of the flying area on the map are NO FLY ZONES - 11.
+7m from flight line to pilot stations, 10m from flight line to pits, and 30m from flight line to spectator and parking. - 8.
+All models will be assembled in the pit or designated assembly area.
+Unpowered testing of controls and failsafe may occur here as well.
+All powered testing must occur in a start up area. a.
+Failsafe settings must be confirmed to be active. - 9.
+All models, including electric powered models, will be restrained before being armed or started in the designated startup areas. - 10.
+Refer to the attached map for a depiction of the flying area, including any no-fly zones, a description or depiction of the flight line, safety line, runways, taxiways, and any other pertinent flying area demarcation. - 11.
 The following are the site take-off, approach, landing and recovery procedures: - a.
 Pilots, or their spotter, shall call out all model movements. - b.
-Hand launching and bungee launching shall be done in agreement with any pilots flying normally off to one side of the pilot stations/dock. - c.
+Hand launching and bungee launching shall be done in agreement with any pilots flying normally off to one side of the pilot stations. - c.
 Pilots shall take off into the prevailing winds, or otherwise in agreement with all pilots flying. - d.
-No person shall proceed past abeam the pilot stations without permission of other pilots flying.
+No person shall proceed past abeam the pilot stations without permission of other pilots flying. - e.
+No aircraft will be taxied back to the pit area.
+Shutdown of engine(s) is to occur at the taxiway entry.
+Before walking onto or crossing the runway, make sure other pilots are aware of your intentions; announce "Clear!" after leaving. - f.

-e.
 The recovery of downed models in the flying area shall not be done without the agreement of all pilots flying.
 Thereafter no new models may take-off until the downed model is recovered.
 No flying directly over the recovery crew.